Flowers for Zora

 This is attunement to the divine laws of change and exchange.
 This is the delicate balance and flux of complementary forces, of giving and receiving, of reciprocity.
 This is an indication of the subjectivity inherent to human experience, an indication of you can take my body and expression out of Africa, but you cannot take Africa out of my body and my expression.
 You can try to violently dislodge it and impose upon it, but you yourself will become influenced by it.
 I am nonlinear.
 I am multidimensional.
 I exist across multiple worlds at once.
 I excel at imitation and at originality.
 A break in my rhythm is a pocket for change, improvisation, and a new rhythm.
 I create a new rhythm out of mimicry and originality.
 I just create.
 And you feel it.

 They feel it because we are suggestive, not explicit in our let me show my way.
-We don’t impose our culture, and yet it is received and integrated into the mainstream and imitated, because we let divine flow do its work of balancing.
+We don’t impose our culture, and yet it is received and integrated into the mainstream.
+We let divine flow do its work of balancing.
 We are forever flowing through the contraction-release-extension continuum, a continuum of curves and angles, of going around this society’s proscriptions and of seeing from different perspectives in order to show up as our multidimensional, nonlinear selves.

 In Hurston’s description of Black Dance, she illuminates its suggestive nature: